Magelang: Transportation

-Main transportation which is operating in Magelang are cars, motorcycles, buses, paddy cabs, becak, and bicycles.
+The main transportation which are operating in Magelang are cars, motorcycles, buses, paddy cabs, becak, and bicycles.
 Today, the most popular of them are cars and motorcycles.
-Even almost all of the household have a motorcycle as mean of mobility in daily activity.
-Then, for public transportation is mainly using buses and cars.
+Even almost all of the households have a motorcycle as a means of mobility in daily activity.
+Then, public transportation is mainly using buses and cars.

-Magelang used to have a railway track from Semarang to Yogyakarta passing at its centre (along Jalan Pemuda), but have since been redirected outside the city.
+Magelang used to have a railway track from Semarang to Yogyakarta passing at its centre (along Jalan Pemuda), but has since been redirected outside the city.
 Unfortunately, today the railway track does not function again.
-It was closed by the government due to the operational cost in that time.
+It was closed by the government due to the operational cost at that time.

-Magelang does not have its own airport and therefore relies on Yogyakarta's Adisutjipto International Airport, Surakarta's Adisumarmo International Airport and Semarang's Achmad Yani International Airport.
-Then, to reach the airport, especially Adisucipto, from Magelang needs about one hour by bus or car or taxi.
-But today the easier way to reach Adi Sucipto International Airport in Yogyakarta is by using DAMRI buses that specially operated to carry people from Magelang to Adi Sucipto Airport and its way-back.
+Magelang does not have an airport and therefore relies on Yogyakarta's Adisutjipto International Airport, Surakarta's Adisumarmo International Airport, and Semarang's Achmad Yani International Airport.
+Then, to reach the airport, especially Adisucipto, from Magelang takes about one hour by bus car, or taxi.
+But today the easier way to reach Adi Sucipto International Airport in Yogyakarta is by using DAMRI buses that are specially operated to carry people from Magelang to Adi Sucipto Airport and its way back.

-November 2011: Due to lava flooding from Mount Merapi through the Kali Putih River in Gempol, Magelang, the main road connecting Magelang and Yogyakarta has several times closed.
-An estimated Rp.64 billion ($7.3 million) project to build bridge over the river, a 2.3 kilometer-long stream dredge and land acquisition is being built by government.
+Following lava flows from Mount Merapi through the Kali Putih River in Gempol in 2011, the main road connecting Magelang and Yogyakarta has closed several times.
+An estimated Rp.64 billion ($7.3 million) project to build a bridge over the river, a 2.3 kilometer-long stream dredge and land acquisition is being built by the government.